purdue-onchip/gds2Para/INSTALL.md

     * If nothing shows up for "tcsh" users, run `cp .cshrc .tcshrc` in the home directory, exit the shell, log back in, and try again
     * For all other errors, contact the primary maintainer
 10. Enter the directory "Limbo" from the working location
-11. Run `git checkout 3.3.0` to revert to an earlier version of the repository
+11. Run `git reset --hard 3.3.0` to revert to an earlier version of the repository
     * The partial installation of Limbo components needed to run gds2Para is feasible only before CMake was introduced as the way to build the entirety of Limbo
     * Only the necessary parsers will be built from Limbo using these instructions, and users wanting to use other Limbo features should follow the installation instructions given in that repository
     * (Optional) It is believed that the necessary components and most other components of Limbo can be built using `make` in the top directory of Limbo following these instructions, but this has not been tested